 She unsuccessfully appealed her conviction and began to serve her sentence in February of 1997.
 She had tried to get Glenn to take a plea bargain but he refused.
 The court sentenced him to life in prison.

-Just as a significant portion of his living family was being tried for his murder, Grady Stiles’ body was put to rest.
+Just as a significant portion of his living family was being tried for his murder, Grady Stiles’s body was put to rest.
 Or unrest, as it were: Lobster Boy was so disliked, not just in his family but within the community, that the funeral home could not find anyone willing to be pallbearers.

-Intrigued by this looks at Grady Stiles Jr., also known as Lobster Boy?
+Intrigued by this looks at Grady Stiles Jr., popularly known as Lobster Boy?
 For more strange physical conditions, check out this list of unusual disorders.
 Then, hear the sad tales of six iconic Ringling Brothers’ “freak show” performers.
 Finally, see some of the most incredible Andre the Giant photos that you won’t believe aren’t photoshopped.